Menna0Allah/connect/README.md

 - **Testing**: Add unit tests for views, forms, and models using Django’s `TestCase`.
 - **Enhanced Search**: Implement autocomplete or suggestions in the search bar.
 - **Profile Enhancements**: Add bio or additional user details to `UserProfile`.

+## 7. Share the App
+- Shared the live app at **https://mennaallah.pythonanywhere.com**.
+- Noted that the first load may be slow due to the free tier’s app sleep behavior.

+This deployment process ensures the application runs on PythonAnywhere’s free tier, with all features (user authentication, room/message CRUD, likes, profiles, and responsive design) fully functional.